hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Imagine instead a world, perhaps in the future, where a sufficiently capable AI does exist.
 Building a new autonomous vehicle now requires only the execution cost of vehicle-AI integration, achievable in the timescale of years, not a century.

-### Low agility leads to calcification

-It's easy to think of execution cost as just a friction-based multiplier, progressively increasing the risk of exploring an idea.
-But it's more than that.

-Once a company's execution cost reaches a critical point, its ability to execute on any useful idea *at all* compresses.
-Under sufficient complexity, and without high-powered primitives in place, **reasoning about a system becomes impossible**.

-Consider as an example: using only machine code, design and build Instagram.
-No software except your own machine code is permitted.
-How comically long it would take!
-No languages, libraries, or standard formats; no operating systems, drivers, network stack, or network devices; no version control, build systems, binary distributions, consensus algorithms, linear programming, shard managers, load balancers, databases, object storage, cluster management, copyright detection, image processing, video playback, or anything, anything else.
-Without abstraction, how can we even begin to conceptualize the purpose of the trillion or more bytes we'd need to write?

-That is, we reach a point where no single individual, regardless of how high they move up the (available) layers of abstraction, can hold a full, end-to-end understanding of the system in their head.

 ### Agility naturally decreases over time

 Imagine a company's functioning as a tree, where each abstraction is recursively broken down into its constituent components.